egeloen/IvoryGoogleMapBundle/Resources/doc/usage.md

 $map = $this->get('ivory_google_map.map');
 ```

+The ``ivory_google_map.map`` service is the central point of the bundle.
+It allows you to manipulate all map options.
+If you render the default map, the bundle will generate a map of 300px by 300px, centered on the coordinate (0, 0), configured with a zoom of 3 & using the default google map controls.

 ## Configure your map

 Now, you have requested your map, you can configure it easily & advancely.